The Little Drummer Girl (TV series)

-The Little Drummer Girl is a British espionage drama television series based on the 1983 novel of the same name by John le Carré.
+The Little Drummer Girl is an espionage drama television series based on the 1983 novel of the same name by John le Carré.
 The six-episode series first aired on BBC One in the United Kingdom on 28 October 2018 and on AMC in the United States during November 2018.
 A Director's Cut was released in 2019.

 Premise

-In 1979, an aspiring English actress is recruited by Mossad to infiltrate a Palestinian group plotting terrorism in Europe.
+In 1979, an aspiring English actress is recruited by Mossad to infiltrate and stop a Palestinian group that is plotting terrorism in London and elsewhere in Europe.